sikoszabolcs/CityWeather/README.md

 dotnet test
 ```

-## Issues
+## Issues / Deviations

 1) The countries API at https://restcountries.eu/#api-endpoints-all is no longer active.
-Had to use the https://restcountries.com (see https://github.com/apilayer/restcountries/issues/253)
+Had to use the https://restcountries.com (see https://github.com/apilayer/restcountries/issues/253).
+Within the the restcountries.com endpoints there is a 'name' API endpoint, which shall be used in preference to the 'all' endpoint.
 2) Cities have an established date, however a great deal of cities have been establised B.C. and .NET doesn't have a way of representing B.C. dates. e.g. Paris was established around 250 B.C.
 As a workaround I had to use Jon Skeet's NodaTime library, which can represent dates between years -9998 and 9999.
 This I found to be a good enough compromise.
 3) Note that a country may have more than one official currency.
 The City Weather API will return all official currencies, separated by a comma.
+4) Given the current spec, it is possible to add the same city to the database more than once, so we'll need a UNIQUE constraint on the Sqlite DB.

 ## References